-Staff who follow the procedures outlined in this policy and who undertake tasks detailed as 'cover available' in the RMP Medical Malpractice Treatment Table will be insured under the WSCC Public Liability insurance policy.
-The Treatment Table is available to view on West Sussex Services for Schools under Other Documents in the Insurance, Resources section.
+Staff who follow the procedures outlined in this policy and who undertake tasks detailed in the RMP Medical Malpractice Treatment Table are covered under WSCC insurance policies.
+The medical audit is available to view on West Sussex Services for Schools under 'guide to insurance for schools'.